acend/container-basics-training/content/en/docs/05/_index.md

 {{% /alert %}}

 {{% details title="🤔 Can you imagine another way to access the database?" %}}
-Instead of entering the container with bash, we could also directly run mysql inside the container `docker exec -it mariadb-container mysql -uroot -pmy-secret-pw`
+Instead of entering the container with bash, we could also directly run mysql inside the container:
+`docker exec -it mariadb-container mysql -uroot -pmy-secret-pw`
 {{% /details %}}